wevm/viem/site/docs/contract/getContract.md

   abi: wagmiAbi,
   // 1a.
 Insert a single client
   client: publicClient,
   // 1b.
-Or multiple clients
+Or public and/or wallet clients
-  client: { publicClient, walletClient }
+  client: { public: publicClient, wallet: walletClient }
 })

 // 2.
 Call contract methods, fetch events, listen to events, etc.